The Silver Market Fast Approaches Breaking Point

 The core facets of the silver price manipulation scheme include:

-the placement of significant numbers of unbacked sell orders (or shorts) in the silver futures market, meaning that the silver paper sell orders are without the requisite physical silver bullion to deliver on the contract (otherwise known as ‘naked shorts’);
+the placement of significant numbers of unbacked sell orders (or "naked shorts") in the silver futures market, meaning that the silver paper sell orders are without the requisite physical silver bullion to deliver on the contract;

 the rigging of rules at the commodity exchanges such as the COMEX and LBMA which allow for futures contracts to be settled in cash rather than requiring the delivery of the requisite physical silver;